redhat-developer/app-services-cli/docs/commands/rhoas_connector_use.md

 ## rhoas connector use

-Set the current connector instance
+Set the current Connectors instance

 ### Synopsis

-Select a connector instance to be the current instance.
-When you set the connector instance to be used, it is set as the current instance for all
+Set a Connectors instance as the current instance.
+The rhoas CLI uses the current Connectors instance when you run any rhoas connector cluster commands.
-“rhoas connector cluster” commands.

-You can select a  connector instance by name or ID.
+You can set a Connectors instance as the current instance by providing its name or ID.

 ```